gaultier/blog/making_my_debug_build_run_100_times_faster.md

   + `sha1msg1` and `sha1msg2`: they perform the SHA1 computations solely based on the input data

   Thus we alternate between SHA1 computations with `sha1msg1/sha1msg2`, and state calculations with `sha1rnds4/sha1nexte`, always 4 bytes at a time.
-- What's a 'SHA computation'?
-It's basically a recombination, or shuffling, of the input.
+- What's a "SHA computation"?
+It's basically a recombination, or shuffling, of its input.
 For example, `sha1msg1` in pseudo-code does:
   ```
     W0 <- SRC1[127:96] ;
     W1 <- SRC1[95:64] ;